projetoChi2p/fs-nasa-cfs-mission-v0/README.md

 # fs-nasa-cfs-mission-v0

-This repository contain the Flight-SIHFT project mission source code.
-It was utilized the NASA cFS architecture, and all the mission was built upon it.
+This repository contains the Flight-SIHFT project mission source code.
+The NASA cFS architecture was utilized, and the entire mission was built upon it.

 For more information about cFS : <https://github.com/nasa/cFS>